 If you’re visiting a more formal work environment, you might put a modern twist on the traditional trouser suit or pencil skirt and blouse combination.
 You can do this by mixing neutral colours together, such as black, brown, taupe and navy.
 It’s a myth that black and brown should never be worn together.
 Wearing this combination will give more depth to your look and avoids the head to toe block colour, which can look too harsh and conservative.

 It’s worth keeping in mind that if you win the business you may have to meet that new customer’s clients, so assure them that you can dress professionally when required to.

 Dressing for a “business casual” interview

-Meetings where the expectation is smart-casual can be hard to get right.
-The best way to work a smart casual look is to dress as you would to a more formal meeting but give it a more relaxed feel by accessorising with more casual shoes or jewellery.
+Meetings, where the expectation is smart-casual, can be hard to get right.
+The best way to work a smart casual look is to dress as you would to a more formal meeting but give it a more relaxed feel by accessorizing with more casual shoes or jewelry.

 For example, wear a pencil dress with flat ankle boots and a coloured handbag, or even swap your smart blazer for a leather jacket.